pbgl/pbgl-cnvseq/README.md

 Helper functions under the **Bioconductor Helper Functions** section inside the file **pbgl-cnvseq/tool/helper-functions/RCNV_seq-helper.R** were taken from <a href="https://github.com/Bioconductor/copy-number-analysis">Bioconductor's copy-number-analysis</a> Github repository.

-Additional helper functions developed by PBGL can also be found under the **Bioconductor Helper Functions** section inside the file **pbgl-cnvseq/tool/helper-functions/RCNV_seq-helper.R**.
+Additional helper functions developed by PBGL can also be found under the **PBGL Helper Functions** section inside the file **pbgl-cnvseq/tool/helper-functions/RCNV_seq-helper.R**.

 PBGL documentation on running the CNV-seq Jupyter Notebook can be found clicking on the hyperlink below: